-DOE received a Notice of Violation/Return to Compliance on July 2, 2012, from the inspection conducted by the U.S. Environmental Protection Agency (U.S. EPA) and Ohio EPA on June 27, 2011.
-The Notice of Violation was for failing to label containers of used oil and used fluorescent lamps with the words "used oil" or "used lamps", respectively.
-The violation was immediately abated by labeling the containers.
-U.S. EPA stated in the Notice of Violation that DOE and FBP had resolved the violation.
+DOE and FBP received one Notice of Violation from an inspection in 2013.
+DOE/FBP received a Notice of Violation from the inspection conducted by the U.S. Environmental Protection Agency (U.S. EPA) and the Ohio Environmental Protection Agency (Ohio EPA) on June 17-18, 2013.
+The Notice of Violation was for failing to close containers of used fluorescent lamps and failing to label a container of used oil with the words "used oil".
+The violations were abated by closing or appropriately labeling the containers.
+U.S. EPA stated in the Notice of Violation that DOE and FBP had resolved the violations.
 No further action was required.